muratk3n/thirdwave/en/README.md

 ---

+For many years China, a non-democracy, had high level support in US policy circles, so CH becomes dollar-rich.
+Then US movies wanted a piece of that muneeee, but u have to go through the CH censors and appeal to a different crowd.
+Ergo movies get a bunch of artificially planted CH characters, in the *The Meg*, *Independence Day 2*, even some in *Avengers*.
+These actors are not there bcz they fit the storytelling, they are plants which pulls down the quality of your art.
+This is nearly as bad, possibly worse, than SJW art.

+---

 "India-Singapore-Thailand Complete Second Trilateral Maritime Exercises China's ... aggressive military posturing have provided India, Singapore and Thailand strategic rationale to combine their